Ccamm/CITS1003-Project/Forensics/UnderAttack/README.md

 It is speculated that the webshell was used to upload and execute some malware onto the Windows server, that can be revealed by analysing the POST requests that were sent.

-**What was the name of the malware that was uploaded onto the server?**
+**What was the name of the exe that was uploaded onto the server?**

 Your answer should be in the format of `something.exe`.
 It isn't `malware.exe` that is used in the following task.